zellwk/zellwk.com/src/posts/2020-07-01-arrow-function-best-practices.md

   <img src="/images/2020/arrow-function-best-practices/sayhi-arrow-method.png" alt="This is windows.">
 </figure>

 In short: **Do not use arrow functions to create methods!**

-## Create functions INISDE methods with arrow functions
+## Create functions INSIDE methods with arrow functions

 `this` always points to `Window` when it is used in a simple function.
 The statement is true even if you create a simple function inside a method.

 ```js
 const object = {